Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

 1. Doctoral candidates are considered for recognition of qualifications and awarded doctoral degrees when they meet the following
     requirements:
-    a)  The doctoral student\'s thesis has been approved by the Thesis Evaluation Council of the training institution;
+    a)  The doctoral student's thesis has been approved by the Thesis Evaluation Council of the training institution;
-    b)  The doctoral student has submitted to the training institution (both printed and electronic copies) the final complete thesis with the doctoral student\'s signature, confirmation from the supervisor; confirmation from the Chairman of the Thesis Evaluation Council after completing the thesis editing and supplementing (if any);
+    b)  The doctoral student has submitted to the training institution (both printed and electronic copies) the final complete thesis with the doctoral student's signature, confirmation from the supervisor; confirmation from the Chairman of the Thesis Evaluation Council after completing the thesis editing and supplementing (if any);
-    c)  The PhD student has submitted to the National Library of Vietnam (both electronic and printed copies) a summary of the thesis and the final complete thesis text signed by the PhD student, the supervisor\'s signature and confirmation from the training institution.
+    c)  The PhD student has submitted to the National Library of Vietnam (both electronic and printed copies) a summary of the thesis and the final complete thesis text signed by the PhD student, the supervisor's signature and confirmation from the training institution.
-2. The training institution shall post the full text of the final completed thesis of the doctoral student on the training institution\'s website (except for theses evaluated under confidential regime) within 03 months from the date the doctoral student meets all requirements as prescribed in Clause 1 of this Article.
+2. The training institution shall post the full text of the final completed thesis of the doctoral student on the training institution's website (except for theses evaluated under confidential regime) within 03 months from the date the doctoral student meets all requirements as prescribed in Clause 1 of this Article.